 1g.
 Why is a pushbike hogging the road?

 It is courteous to pushbike in the safest part of the lane: sometimes gutter, sometimes middle of the lane.
 Many motorists think pushbikes are being dangerous by forcing cars to do unsafe overtaking actions over to the other side of the road.
 But cyclists are just lane positioning so cars pass them leaving 1m clearance.
 Would you run past a pedestrian closely holding knifes out to your side?
 One small wobble of the pedestrian would have a knife in their arm.
 Exactly the same issue with cyclists needing 1m clearance from their passing motorist (the knives of the car are the side mirrors).
 The sooner people learn the complex issues we can all be happy.
 Not road hogs dilliberately hogging the lane.
-Pushbike lane position: Usually ride as far left as PRACTICAL on roads.
+Pushbike legal lane position: Ride as far left as PRACTICAL on roads.
 This is totally different to as far left as possible, make sure you know the difference.

 1h.
 What about parked cars and confusing bike picture lanes?